alchemyplatform/aa-sdk/site/smart-accounts/sponsoring-gas.md

 :::

-By following the above, you've created a gas manager policy and linked it to the provider.
-This guarantees that user operations sent with this provider receive sponsorship.
+You've created a gas manager policy and linked it to the provider.
+This guarantees that user operations sent with this provider receive sponsorship if and only the user operation satisfies the rules defined in your gas policy.

-### 3. Dispatch the Sponsored UserOperation
+### 4. Send the Sponsored UserOperation

-You're all set to send the user operation!
-Just call `sendUserOperation` on the provider as usual.
-Thanks to your earlier setup, the Gas Manager will sponsor this user operation:
+Now you're ready to send sponsored user operations!
+You can send a user operation by calling `sendUserOperation` on the provider.
+The Gas Manager will check if this user operation satisfies the policy rules defined above and sponsor the gas costs if the rules are met.
+If the user operation does not meet the policy rules, an error will be thrown.

 ::: code-group